inovex/scrumlr.io/docs/src/content/docs/self-hosting/ske.md

 ## Pre-requisites
 The following pre-requisites are required to deploy Scrumlr using SKE:
-- StackIT Project
+- STACKIT Project
-- Service Account with a valid Token for the StackIT API
+- Service Account with a valid Token for the STACKIT API

 ## Deployment